hadjichristslave/SMC/README.md

 #Results

 The image shows what the sampler clusters as points in the cloud.
+In the repository sampler reads the data from a file.
+If you want to pass your data, check positional info to see what type of file is expected.
 ![alt tag](images/posBound3.png)

 Elements are decomposed to clusters with respect to the position, angle and color information they carry.

 Each cluster consists of a color(categorical), and angle(exponential) and a position(gaussian) signature of the area it represents.
-An example signature can be seen in the following picture.
+An example signature can be seen in:
 ![alt_tag](images/coloursCorrect.png)

 #Anything else